DS-Homebrew/libslim/README.md

 /**
  * Initializes the given mount point with the provided DISC_INTERFACE
  *
- * - `mount` must be either "sd:" or "fat:".
+ * - `mount` must be either "sd:/" or "fat:/".
 Unlike libfat, this function does not
  * support other mount points.
  */
 bool fatMountSimple(const char* mount, const DISC_INTERFACE* interface);